-Commenced development me means that as a minimum the following have occurred, namely: 1. if required, a planning permit under the Campaspe Planning Scheme consistent with the concept has been obtained; and 2. a building permit consistent with the concept has been obtained;

-- and - 3. works have commenced on site consistent with the concept, the planning permit (if required), and the building permit, and that as a minimum such works comprise a building slab laid and/or footings completed, framework commenced and fencing erected, as a minimum standard Purchaser means the purchaser and the purchaser's successors in title.
-Valuer's valuation A valuation completed by a licensed Valuer appointed by Council, issued no more than six months old.
-Application to Purchase Is a schedule/document that must be submitted to Council for consideration and adoption.
-Related Legislation Local Government Act 1989
+Commenced development means that as a minimum the following have occurred, namely: 1. if required, a planning permit under the Campaspe Planning Scheme consistent with the concept has been obtained; and 2. a building permit consistent with the concept has been obtained; and 3. works have commenced on site consistent with the concept, the planning permit (if required), and the building permit, and that as a minimum such works comprise a building slab laid and/or footings completed, framework commenced and fencing erected.

+means the purchaser and the purchaser's successors in title.

+Valuer's valuation

+Application to Purchase

+A valuation completed by a licensed Valuer appointed by Council, issued no more than six months old.

+Is a schedule/document that must be submitted to Council for consideration and adoption.

+Local Government Act 1989

-One Three years
+Three years